-Since becoming one, I now firmly believe moms (and dads too) are the most efficient an innovative people on the planet.
+Since becoming one, I now firmly believe moms (and dads too) are the most efficient and innovative people on the planet.
 Ok, I’m tooting my own horn a bit.
 But they accomplish what every CFO is trying to achieve: do more with less.
 What once took 40 hours a week to complete, now takes 20.

-My extremely business savvy friend says, “Find a pain point.
+My extremely business-savvy friend says, “Find a pain point.
 Create a solution.
 And sell that because it will sell.”
 People want solutions.
 Mom’s have 10,000 pain points because (unnaturally) the number of hours in a day doesn’t increase with the number of kids.
 It shrinks.
 So come Valentine’s Day or Be Crafty Workshop, they stamp cookies.
 I stamp cookies.

-Make sugar cookies.These are my absolute favorite from Bake at 350.
+Make sugar cookies.These are my favorite from Bake at 350.
 They make about 30 2.75″ round cookies.
-Be sure to keep the dough on the thicker side when rolling out.
+Be sure to keep the dough on the thicker side when rolling out for the best falvor and texture.
 I always catch myself rolling too thin.
-Allow cookies to cool completely before icing.
+Allow cookies to cool completely on cooling rack before icing.

-When ready to decorate, apply a small spoonful of the black food coloring to a disposable plate.
+When ready to decorate, apply a small spoonful of the black food coloring to a plate.
 Add a couple drops of water to thin the mixture.
 Mix and spread a thin layer over the plate.
 (You don’t want to goop up your stamp with a thick layer of “ink”.)
 Place the stamp in the food coloring, stamping a time or two on the plate to practice the right consistency.
-When ready, lightly stamp each cookie.
+Lightly stamp each cookie.
 Allow to dry completely before stacking or packaging, 1-2 hours.